-1.21 The key views and issues identified by the community are summarised in Chapter 3.
+1.26 The key views and issues identified by the community are summarised in Chapter 3.
 Analysis of responses to the main questionnaire in 2017 led to the drafting of a 'Vision' and Core Objectives for each key topic.
-Subsequent consultations endorsed the Vision and Objectives and key policy themes, as in E and F below.
+Subsequent consultations endorsed the Vision and Objectives and key policy themes, as in F and G below.
 A consultation in late 2018 sought responses for a 'call for sites' exercise in order to consider and assess fully all potential sites that may be suitable for future development.
-This was effectively a "mop up" exercise to consider any potential sites that had not been assessed in previous UDC consultations.
+This was effectively a 'mop up' exercise to consider any potential sites that had not been assessed in previous UDC consultations.
 Full details of the consultation and engagement exercises undertaken by the Steering Group with the Residents and others are included in the Consultation Statement.
-This also explains how the views expressed have influenced and have been reflected in this Plan, in particular the formulation of the following Objectives and Vision.
+This explains how the views expressed at all stages have influenced and have been reflected in this Plan, in particular the formulation of the following Vision and Objectives.
+The Consultation Statement also includes the representations received at the Regulation 14 Consultation and the Parish Council's responses in preparing this Regulation 16 draft NP.

-E. Our Vision for Stebbing
+F. Our Vision for Stebbing

-1.22 The identification of the key issues and views of local residents and what they valued about living in the Parish, what they disliked and how they would like to see the area evolve over the next 15 years led to the following Vision and formulation of the Core Objectives.
+1.27 The identification of the key issues and views of local residents and what they valued about living in the Parish, what they disliked and how they would like to see the area evolve over the next 15 years - together wth the need to contribute towards promoting and achieving sustainable development - led to the following Vision and formulation of the Core Objectives.